open-resources/physics_bank/content/public/011.Rotational Dynamics/Torque/Pentagon_on_the_Edge of_Table/Pentagon_on_the_Edge of_Table.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: A Pentagon on the Edge of Table
       part1:
         ans1:
           value: ' The gravitational torque is non-zero about the corner of the table'
           feedback: Great!
 You got it.
         ans2:
           value: ' The gravitational torque is zero about the corner of the table'
           feedback: Does this torque cause rotation?
       part2:
         ans1:
           value: Negative (clockwise)
           feedback: Great!
 You got it.
 The gravitational torque causes clockwise rotation.
         ans2:
           value: Positive (counter-clockwise)
           feedback: The direction of the net torque points down which causes clockwise rotation(negative torque).
         ans3:
           value: The gravitational torque is zero about the corner of the table.
           feedback: Does this torque cause rotation?
 ---
 # {{ params.vars.title }}
 The diagram in the figure below is showing a pentagon (with its mass uniformly distributed) close to the edge of a table.